 With 7,000lbs harvested…90% of our vegetarian diet comes from the garden so we eat on almost $2.00 per day per person.

-Having found food security in our own backyard, we were emboldened to take further steps.
-We began powering our home with alternative energies and fueling our car with home-brewed bio-diesel.
-Along with new technologies, we also embraced the simple living of past generations.
-We keep farm animals for egg production and manure, cultivated honeybees, used secondhand goods to decrease our consumption of earth’s nonrenewable resources, and taught ourselves a variety of back-to-basics skills.
-Our Urban Homestead model now enjoys a dramatic degree of independence, with ever-decreasing environmental impact.
+Along with new technologies, we also embraced the simple living of past generations: we keep farm animals for egg production and manure, cultivate honeybees, use secondhand goods to decrease our consumption of earth’s nonrenewable resources, and continually teach ourselves a variety of back-to-basics skills through “re-skilling”.

-Our highly productive Urban Homestead model is now widely considered a successful one-of-a-kind model for sustainable agriculture and eco living in urban areas and has been featured in multiple news medias both nationally and internationally.
-Our work in creating the Urban Homesteading lifestyle as a flourishing and self-sufficient life using minimum resources and land has been continually referenced as a progressive and forward-thinking example and sourced as the representation of future city planning and reclamation worldwide.
-We believe in using our hands as "weapons of mass creation™" for the betterment of our world.
+Our highly productive Urban Homestead project is now widely considered a successful one-of-a-kind model for sustainable agriculture and eco living in urban areas and has been featured in multiple news medias both nationally and internationally.

 With a revival of the modern homestead movement, millions worldwide were inspired to take small steps towards a more sustainable life.